flant/shell-operator/fep/000-manipulating-kubernetes-objects.md

    * *Optimistic* operationTypes work well for ensuring object's consistency.
 An object will be considered as a whole.
 If there is a conflict, hook's logic will re-run to ensure that object will transform to the desired state
-   * *Fire and forget*. `JQPatch` and `FilterPatch` will work great with ensuring consistency of the whole object, but may miss some updates to an object if there were `resourceVersion` conflicts.
+   * *Fire and forget*. `FilterPatch` will work great with ensuring consistency of the whole object, but may miss some updates to an object if there were `resourceVersion` conflicts.

 #### Implementations